desmosinc/policies/privacy-policy.md

 “**Desmos Tools**”: which include our tools on www.desmos.com, including the [Graphing Calculator](/calculator), [Scientific Calculator](/scientific), [Four Function Calculator](/fourfunction), [Geometry Tool](/geometry), and future standalone tools to come.
 This term also includes any apps associated with those tools, including (i) the Desmos Graphing application, available on Android and iOS; (ii) the Desmos Scientific Calculator application, available on Android and iOS; and (iii) the Desmos Test Mode application, available on iOS for iPads.

-“**Desmos Classroom Activities**”: which includes all our services (i) on [teacher.desmos.com](https://teacher.desmos.com/) (“**teacher.desmos.com**”) including those for creating and assigning activities, and (ii) on [student.desmos.com](https://student.desmos.com/) (“**student.desmos.com**”), specifically those for the use of activities as directed by an instructor on teacher.desmos.com.
+“**Desmos Classroom Activities**”: which includes all our services (i) on [https://www.teacher.desmos.com](https://www.teacher.desmos.com/) (“**teacher.desmos.com**”) including those for creating and assigning activities, and (ii) on [https://www.student.desmos.com](https://www.student.desmos.com/) (“**student.desmos.com**”), specifically those for the use of activities as directed by an instructor on teacher.desmos.com.

 <h2 id="student-data">2.
 Student Data</h2>

-**Summary**: If you or your School provides us with Student Data via Desmos Classroom, your School is acting as the data controller for the Student Data, and our processing of such Student Data is governed by our agreements with your School.
-Such agreements may impose greater obligations on Desmos than described in this Privacy Policy.
+<div class="summary-highlight">**Summary**: If you or your School provides us with Student Data via Desmos Classroom, your School is acting as the data controller for the Student Data, and our processing of such Student Data is governed by our agreements with your School.
+Such agreements may impose greater obligations on Desmos than described in this Privacy Policy.</div>

 Our Desmos Classroom services may be used by third party providers of educational services, such as schools, school districts, school systems, teachers or other instructors (collectively referred to as "**Schools**").